Casmo/Naxasius-Game-Engine/INSTALL.markdown

 ## What's next?

 Please see the Wiki for more information of creating the game.
-There are some resources in the /resources/ map witch can be usefull.
+There are some resources in the /resources/ map witch can be useful.

+## Troubleshooting

+Chmod the following directories to 0755:

+* /app/webroot/img/game/npcs/
+* /app/webroot/img/game/mobs/org/
+* /app/webroot/img/games/mobs/32/
+* /app/webroot/img/games/mobs/100/